 The Environmental Sciences program is designed to provide a strong interdisciplinary grounding in specific environmental sciences including the socioeconomic context in which environmental issues are resolved.

 There is an emphasis on management and decision-making skills for the application of scientific knowledge to environmental problems, and the evaluation of appropriate environmental policies.
-A practical problem solving perspective is central to the program, and this is often done in the context of group work.
+A practical perspective based on defining and resolving problems is central to the program, and this is often done in the context of group work.

 General information on the degree program is available from the Program Counsellor, Faculty of Environmental Sciences.
 Advising for each major is available through the assigned faculty advisor responsible for the major.
 Students are encouraged to seek the advice of the faculty advisors when choosing restricted electives and planning course selections.